mc-carlessi/mysql-ha-workshop/innodb-cluster/innodb-cluster.md

     <span style="color:blue">mysql-rw></span> <copy>SELECT @@hostname;</copy>
     ```

-9. Return From the shell where you killed the instance use MySQL Shell to verify cluster status.
+8. Return From the shell where you killed the instance use MySQL Shell to verify cluster status.
 Because mysql1 was killed, you need to reconnect

     ```
-    <span style="color:green">shell-app-srv$</span> <copy>\c csadmin@mysql1</copy>
+    <span style="color:green">shell-app-srv$</span> <copy>mysqlsh csadmin@mysql1</copy>
     ```

     ```